 It is notable that the E-M10 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the SX520 does not offer wifi capability.
+In contrast, the SX520 does not provide wifi capability.

-Both the SX520 and the E-M10 II have been discontinued, but can regularly be found used on eBay.
+Both the SX520 and the E-M10 II have been discontinued, but can regularly be found used on ebay.
 The SX520 was replaced by the Canon SX530, while the E-M10 II was followed by the Olympus E-M10 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is the Canon SX520 better than the Olympus E-M10 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon PowerShot SX520 HS: